cronenberg64/PTG-Forge/README.md

-# PTG Forge: AI-Powered Prompt-to-Gazebo Tool
+# PTG Forge

-## Overview

-PTG Forge is an AI-powered prompt-to-Gazebo tool that enables engineers—especially those at Fanuc or in automotive manufacturing—to generate complete robot simulation environments using simple text prompts.
-The tool converts natural language into `.world`, `.urdf`, and `.launch.py` files for ROS2/Gazebo, drastically speeding up robot cell layout prototyping and testing.
+AI-powered prompt-to-Gazebo tool for robotics engineers.
+Instantly generate complete ROS2/Gazebo simulation environments—including `.world`, `.urdf`, and `.launch.py` files—using natural language prompts.
+Perfect for rapid robot cell prototyping in manufacturing and robotics engineering.

+---

-## Key Features
+## Features

-- Natural language to .world scene generation
+- Natural language to `.world` scene generation
 - Prompt-based URDF creation for Fanuc robots and other components
-- Auto-generation of ROS2 .launch.py files
+- Auto-generation of ROS2 `.launch.py` files
 - One-click export of all config files in a ZIP bundle
 - Simple, professional web UI with real-time generation

 ## Tech Stack

-- Frontend: TailwindCSS, React (Next.js, shadcn/ui)
+- **Frontend:** Next.js, TypeScript, Tailwind CSS, shadcn/ui
-- AI Builders: Cursor, Trae AI, Firebase Studio
+- **AI Builders:** Cursor, Trae AI, Firebase Studio
-- Backend / Logic: GPT-4/LLM for prompt interpretation, file generation templates
+- **Backend / Logic:** GPT-4/LLM for prompt interpretation, file generation templates
-- Simulation: ROS2, Gazebo, URDF, RViz (optional for visualization)
+- **Simulation:** ROS2, Gazebo, URDF, RViz (optional for visualization)
-- Hosting/Deployment: Firebase, HuggingFace Spaces, or Replit
+- **Hosting/Deployment:** Firebase, HuggingFace Spaces, or Replit

+---

 ## Example Use Case

 > "Simulate two Fanuc LR Mate robots welding on either side of a car chassis inside a 6x6m cell."
 >
 > The system generates a `.world` file with correct model placements, URDFs for the arms, and a ROS2 launch file that initializes the scene.

+---

 ## Target Users